ernat-soltanbekov/ernat-it-journey/README.md

 My name is Ernat.
 My background includes military service, discipline, coordination, process control, responsibility, and training.

 ## My Goal
-My goal is to enter the Astana Hub IT ecosystem in 2027 after completing personal bankruptcy procedures in 2026.
+My goal is to enter the Astana Hub IT ecosystem in 2027.

 ## Target Roles
 - Application Support